yazz/VisualJS/README.md

 > &gt; curl -F 'file=@a.js' http://localhost:3000/file_upload

-Browse to:
+Finall browse to the following URL in your browser to see the microservice running:

     http://localhost:3000/test3

-:to see the microservice deployed